Mohitsharma44/sharmamohit.com-website/README.md

 ### Structure

-The landing page on my website is a single index page in [`resume/index.html`](./resume)
+The landing page on my website is a single index page in [`landing_page/index.html`](./landing_page)

 The `/work/` slug is a portfolio website created using gohugo and Academic theme.

 ### Building

 The website is built and deployed automatically by TravisCI to AWS S3 bucket when a commit is pushed to the master branch.
-The script for travis primarily consists of building the hugo website to `public` directory, then copying the contents from `resume` to public and finally pushing the public directory to S3 bucket.
+The script for travis primarily consists of building the hugo website to `public` directory, then copying the contents from `landing_page` to `final_output` directory and finally pushing the public directory to S3 bucket.

 ### Cloudfront Invalidation

 After the above deployment (upload to s3 bucket) travis will also initiate forced cloufront invalidation.

-> Sure I don't need to invalidate all objects but hey, its so cheap..
+> Sure I don't need to invalidate all objects but hey, its so cheap...